 Spectrophotometer Uses and Applications

-Spectrophotometery’s availability in small, portable, and affordable devices, is expanding use of this precise technique in both scientific and practical applications.
+Spectrophotometry’s availability in small, portable, and affordable devices is expanding the use of this precise technique in scientific and practical applications.

 Liquid spectrophotometry was the first application of the technique.
 However, it is now also common for spectrophotometers to analyze opaque solids, including glass, and various films, such as those used in semiconductor manufacturing.
 Similarly, gas spectrophotometers are used to analyze air pollutants.